feelovespotato/Codenection2026/README.md

 ---

+**Planning & Scope**

+With a three-person team (Goh Pei Jia, Coshin Lee, Looi Yu Zhi) working within a hackathon timeframe, we scoped Moodify around one connected loop — calendar data, stress check-ins, and AI-driven action — rather than spreading effort across every possible wellness feature.
+Features that would have added real value but needed disproportionate time, external permissions, or specialised data (LMS integration, wearable sync, longer-term predictive forecasting, full account management, deeper personalisation) were deliberately deferred rather than half-built, so the core capacity-and-recovery loop could be finished, tested, and actually deployed.
+The project is live on Vercel today (frontend + backend), which reflects that the chosen scope was realistic for the team and timeframe available.

+---

 ### 8. What We're Deliberately Leaving Out — For Now

 Moodify is designed as a **workload and recovery assistant**, not a medical diagnosis system.